Buñuelo: History

 Dough fritters are known in Mediterranean cuisine from the work of Cato the Elder who included a recipe with the name "balloons" in his book De Agri Cultura, which was written in the second century BC.
 In that recipe, flour and cheese balls were fried and served with a spread made of honey and poppy seeds.

-The society following the Roman one that consumed buñuelos was the Moorish.
-Its citizens, people of humble means, who inhabited the southern territories of the Iberian Peninsula and occupied low-level jobs, also served as street vendors selling buñuelos.
-In Seville and Granada, honey-fried buñuelos covered in honey were typical dessert.
-On the other hand, this specialty was adopted by the gypsies after the Moorish expulsion and perpetuated until today.

-A 19th century recipe from California, described as pasta de freir (dough to fry), is made by folding whipped egg whites into a mixture of flour, water, sugar, oil and orange blossom water.
+A 19th-century recipe from California, described as pasta de freir (dough to fry), is made by folding whipped egg whites into a mixture of flour, water, sugar, oil, and orange blossom water.
 This is used as a batter to fry apples or other fruit.
 A variation called suspiros de monjas (nun's sighs) includes butter and egg yolks.
 Buñuelos de Valparaiso are garnished with walnuts and sherry or maraschino flavored simple syrup.